 Pictured at left is a complete scan of one of the seven original preliminary sketches Harry Kane submitted for approval based on his reading of the manuscript for "Stuttering Parrot".
 Drawn in pen and ink on sheets of 14" X 16" vellum, the drawings themselves each measure about 5-1/2" X 8".
 At the lower right Kane would sometimes write the title of the book (in this case "Alfred Hitchcock Presents") and the page number of the manuscript from which the scene is taken.
 Once submitted, the editor for the series would make notes in the margins suggesting ideas or any changes that might need to be made for the final illustration.
 Below the sketch, the editor would also note the illustration and galley numbers.
 Harry Kane would then create the final polished illustrations to be used in the books.
 In a few rare cases, an art editor might make a minor touch-up to the final illustration as in this example from "The Mystery of the Talking Skull" (LINK).

 Below you will find a side-by-side comparison of each of the seven original sketches with the final illustration that appeared in the book.
 Harry Kane most likely drew these sketches and finished illustrations, along with those from "The Secret of Terror Castle", in the earliest months of 1964.
 This is also when he created two distinctly different designs for the endpapers used in the books.
-The exact title of the series may have been undetermined at this early point as Kane refers to it as "Alfred Hitchcock Presents" on all 14 sketches for the first two books.
+The working title of the series at this early point was, as Kane refers to it on all fourteen sketches for the first two books in the series, The "Alfred Hitchcock Presents" Mystery Series.
 Note that Kane was apparently struggling to physically define and develop the boys in the preliminary sketches.
 That striped sweater caused some confusion - first for the editor and later for Kane.
-In the end, despite the great care taken, there are a few mistakes but the final illustrations are well-defined and beautifully executed.
+In the end, despite the great care taken, there are a few mistakes, but the final illustrations are well-defined and beautifully executed.
 Under each sketch I have typed out any notes that the editor, Walter Retan, wrote on the piece; and under the final image (taken from the book) I have made additional comments.